rovshan-b/Quran-flutter-tajweed/README.md

     ),
 )
 ```

+`TajweedToken` contains properties to indicate what rule and subrule were matched, so that you can for example display documentation of rule.

 For performance reasons I recommend saving tokenization results to some XML file or database and later loading and displaying instead of tokenizing every time.
 Or at least use some cache variable in application and do not re-tokenize on every `build` method call.